survivejs/webpack-book/manuscript/extending/01_loaders.md

 The output tells the `result` of the processing, the resource that was processed as a buffer, and other meta information.
 This is enough to develop more complicated loaders.

-T> If you want to capture the output to a file, use either `fs.writeFileSync('./output.txt', result.result)` or its asynchronous version as discussed in [Node documentation](https://nodejs.org/api/fs.html).
+T> If you want to capture the output to a file, use either `fs.writeFileSync("./output.txt", result.result)` or its asynchronous version as discussed in [Node documentation](https://nodejs.org/api/fs.html).

 T> It's possible to refer to loaders installed to the local project by name instead of resolving a full path to them.
-Example: `loaders: ['raw-loader']`.
+Example: `loaders: ["raw-loader"]`.

 ## Implementing an Asynchronous Loader